deepasharma04332-sketch/deepasharma04332-sketch/README.md

 ---

-### ## 🚀 About Me
+### 🚀 About Me

-I got into tech because I wanted to know how things actually work, not just how to use them.
-That curiosity turned into a habit of building — full-stack apps, AI and ML powered tools, dashboards that try to solve a real problem instead of just looking good on a portfolio page.

-For me, a project isn't done when the model works.
-It's done when the backend can actually handle real use and the frontend makes sense to someone who isn't me.
-That's why most of my work pairs a FastAPI/Flask backend with a React.js frontend, alongside either an LLM API or a trained Machine Learning model doing something genuinely useful — analyzing a resume, recognizing emotion from facial expressions, tutoring a student, or organizing everyday tasks into one dashboard.
+I am a BCA student with a strong interest in Full-Stack Development and AI/ML.
+I enjoy building projects that solve real problems, not just demo-level ideas — usually a FastAPI/Flask backend, a React.js frontend, and either an LLM API (OpenAI, Gemini) or a trained Machine Learning model for tasks like resume analysis, emotion detection, AI tutoring, or task dashboards.

-As a Google Gemini Student Ambassador (2026), I spend part of my time on the other side of building — helping students move past "I opened an AI chatbot once" and into actually understanding what these tools can do and how to use them with intention.
+As a Google Gemini Student Ambassador (2026), I help fellow students understand and use AI/ML tools effectively through sessions and shared resources.

-I've also pushed myself through the Smart India Hackathon, Visionary Hackathon 2.0, and a GenAI Powered Data Analytics virtual internship with Forage — each one forcing me to think faster and work on real-world-style problems instead of textbook ones.
+I have also participated in the Smart India Hackathon, Visionary Hackathon 2.0, and completed a GenAI Powered Data Analytics virtual internship with Forage.

-Right now, I'm looking to take everything I've built independently into a real team — actively seeking an internship or entry-level role in Full-Stack Development or AI/ML Engineering.
-I learn fastest by building things that have to actually work, and I want to keep doing that with higher stakes and more eyes on the code.
+I am currently looking for an internship or entry-level role in Full-Stack Development or AI/ML Engineering.
----

 ### 🛠️ Tech Stack